 These points can then be used to enter monthly $1000 scholarship drawings and bigger drawings of $10,000 several times a year.

-Here is what most people don’t realize: Students can earn “Free” (no survey required) points each week by copying the codes that Edvisors share on Twitter and Facebook (100 points each).
+Here is what most people don’t realize: Students can earn “Free” (no survey required) points each week by copying the codes that Edvisors share on Twitter and Facebook (100 points).
 They can also get 5 free points per day just for logging in.

 What I love about this is that parents can easily grab these free points for their students!